If you’ve ever wanted to get in on the proverbial ground floor of an industry, now might just be the time to do that with drones.

 Drone use for aerial surveying is a classic example of a new technology disrupting an existing business model.

 Aerial surveying is already used in a number of professions, including map making, agriculture, real estate and construction.
 These professions require detailed studies of sometimes large tracts of land that are best conducted from above.

 While the traditional business model would use helicopters or other aircraft, a drone can do the same job with lower expenses.
 Plus, drones fly slower and lower than many other types of aircraft, which can sometimes allow drones to pick up more detail than larger aircraft.

 2. News gathering

-Think of those clear days at the beach where a low-flying aircraft zips by towing a banner about the local crab shack.
+Think of a clear day at the beach, where a low-flying aircraft zips by towing a banner about the local crab shack.
 Now, think about your drone doing the towing instead.
 Just make sure you don’t fly too low — the salt and sand are bound to be bad news for those little rotors.

 Drone-captured videos can also help with marketing.
 A hotel in a prime location might be able to make use of a sweeping aerial shot of its grounds, for example.